EPPlusSoftware/EPPlus.Samples.CSharp/07-Tables pivot tables and slicers/Readme.md

 ﻿# 07 - Table Pivots and Slicers
-This catalouge provides samples on table pivots and slicers
+This folder provides samples on table pivots and slicers

 Samples in this folder: